14 Ecommerce Tips to Boost Sales for Small Businesses

 For example, you shouldn’t bombard new visitors with welcome popups.
 Give them some time to explore your site before you start showing your discounts (for more popup tips, check out this article).

-However, small, unobtrusive popups can improve customer experience.
+However, small, unobtrusive popups can improve customer engagement and experience.
 For example, a sidemessage is a great way to guide incoming visitors, just like Natural Vital did:

 Natural Vital’s welcome sidemessage on their e-commerce landing pages

-Check out this sidemessage template if you’d like to create a campaign that makes a good first impression on your visitors:
+Check out these popup templates if you’d like to create a campaign that makes a good first impression on your online store visitors:

 2. Be customer-centric